Erisa/cloudflared-docker/README.md

       - mycontainer
 ```

-Where `.env` contains `TUNNEL_TOKEN=` set to the token given by the Zero Trust dashboard.
+Where an `.env` file in the same directory contains `TUNNEL_TOKEN=` set to the token given by the Zero Trust dashboard.
 For more information see [the Cloudflare Blog](https://blog.cloudflare.com/ridiculously-easy-to-use-tunnels/)

-> **Note** A previous version of this README recommended using `--token ${CLOUDFLARED_TOKEN`, which is a less secure way of handing off the token.
+> **Note** A previous version of this README recommended using `--token ${CLOUDFLARED_TOKEN}`, which is a less secure way of handing off the token.
 Setting the `TUNNEL_TOKEN` variable seems to be a better way of approaching this.

 ### Config file setup (Named tunnel)
 An example for a setup with a local config would be: